 The Dicke Family Library

-Rumsey Hall's Dicke Family Library is centrally located on campus, adjacent to the study hall and computer lab and within easy access to all Upper and Lower School classrooms.
-The library provides a relaxing and comfortable environment where students, faculty and staff are welcome to read, look for information, work productively with friends and colleagues and/or innovate in our Makerspace.
+Rumsey Hall's Dicke Family Library is centrally located on campus, adjacent to the study hall and computer lab with easy access to all classrooms.
+The library is a relaxing and comfortable environment where students, faculty and staff come to read, look for information, work productively with friends and colleagues, and innovate in our Makerspace.

 A PLACE FOR READING AND SCHOLARSHIP

 Like most libraries, ours is a place for study, research, creating and leisure reading.
 The library's program focuses on creating lifelong readers and problem solvers.
 We strive to maintain a collection that supports the curriculum and provides a variety of books and resources that meet the diverse needs and interests of our students, faculty and staff.

 DEVELOPING INFORMATION LITERACY SKILLS